 “During the production, we needed to fast render some stereo sequences of great complexity, with over 20 layers each.
-Fox Renderfarm provided the services for and offered great tools to render quickly, cost effectively and with great flexibility in order to fulfill the deadline and the quality that we needed for our film.
+Fox Renderfarm provided the services for cloud rendering and offered great tools to render quickly, cost effectively and with great flexibility in order to fulfill the deadline and the quality that we needed for our film.
 The customer service was topnotch and there was always someone available 24/7.
 Something that, providing the time zone differences, was greatly appreciated.
 Overall it was a great experience.”

 Julio Soto, Deep´s Director, Writer

 The film production The Thinklab – a company led by Adriana Malffati Chen – is a film production and digital services company based in Madrid, Spain specializing in creative film production and animation.
-The Thinklab has made a high appraisal on the provided by Fox Renderfarm after the film was rendered successfully.
+The Thinklab has made a high appraisal on the cloud rendering service provided by Fox Renderfarm after the film was rendered successfully.
 Following the success of "Deep", The Thinklab is currently producing a high quality yet cost-effective 3D animated film for future release.